-Built with a mahogany body and Sitka spruce top, this dreadnought acoustic has a warm, deep tone that sounds fantastic.
+Built with a mahogany body and a Sitka spruce top, this dreadnought acoustic has a warm, deep tone that sounds fantastic.
 Ideal for recording warm chords.

-Equipped with an LR Baggs VTC preamp and under-saddle pickup, cheaper models are available with lower quality tonewood.
+Equipped with an LR Baggs VTC preamp and under-saddle pickup, cheaper models are available with lower-quality tonewood.

 My personal opinion; this guitar seems slightly overpriced.
 It’s definitely not for the bedroom player.
 With cheaper, similar models available, it all comes down to budget and personal opinion.

 Gibson Montana 2019 J-45

 Rating: 4.5 out of 5

 The J-45 is another very popular acoustic from Gibson.
 This round-shoulder dreadnought sounds slightly brighter than its 2019 Hummingbird counterpart and is much nicer to your bank account at £1,649.
 Alternative models are available at varied prices.